danielzting/danielzting.github.io/src/pages/about.md

 ### Powerlifting and sports

-This is currently my biggest hobby, which I'm a little reluctant to admit, since I say I train for strength over aesthetics but currently have neither 😆 I never liked any sports growing up besides maybe table tennis, so if you told my past 140lbs completely unathletic self that I would become a gym bro I would have not believed you.
+This is currently my biggest hobby, which I'm a little reluctant to admit, since I say I train for strength over aesthetics but currently have neither 😆 I never liked any sports growing up, so if you told my past 140lbs completely unathletic self that I would become a gym bro I would have not believed you.
 Even though I'm barely a beginner in this sport, I'm proud of how much I've come so far.
 You can view my competition PRs at [OpenPowerlifting](https://www.openpowerlifting.org/u/danielting1).

 Other sports I enjoy are table tennis, biking, and running.
 I don't do these consistently and would not be able to hold a conversation about them, but they're still fun.

 ### Gaming

-I would consider myself fairly skilled at Geometry Dash—nowhere near top players, but I have beaten two extreme demons (Acu and Cataclysm) and have 75% on Bloodbath.
-I don't play any other games seriously, but I do play Minecraft as a medium of hanging out, and some story-driven singleplayer games.
+I would consider myself fairly skilled at Geometry Dash—nowhere near top players, but I have beaten extreme demons.
+I don't play any other games seriously, but I do play Minecraft as a medium of hanging out, some story-driven singleplayer games, and the occasional friendslop when my friends force me to buy it.
 You can find me on [Steam](https://steamcommunity.com/id/unixrubix).

 ### Music and literature